North Carolina Sales and Use Tax

-To see a full breakout of sales tax rates in NC by state, county, city and special district, use our easy North Carolina sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of North Carolina sales tax rates by state, county, city and special district, use our easy North Carolina sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate North Carolina sales tax totals.

 The North Carolina state use tax rate is the same as the state, county, city and special district rates.